thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

     TODO: Investigate and decide about topic structure and payload in scheduled prototype (https://github.com/thin-edge/thin-edge.io/issues/1307).
 Unhappy paths also to be considered here.

-  6) C8Y config plugin: recognizes the MQTT notification about the uploaded file and the _temprary URL_, and downloads the file using HTTP the filetransfer with the _temporary URL_ to some temporary location.
+  6) C8Y config plugin: recognizes the MQTT notification about the uploaded file and the _temprary URL_, and downloads the file using HTTP file transfer with the _temporary URL_ to some temporary location.

     Example for HTTP GET request: `http://<ip address of thin-edge device>/<temporary URL>`